-- 2 WHAT TO DO IN ICELAND IN SUMMER
+WHAT TO DO IN ICELAND IN THE SUMMER MONTHS

-Iceland is one of the most beautiful places in the world, it’s got amazing landscapes and scenery.
-It is gorgeous throughout the year in many different ways.
+Iceland is one of the most unique places in the world, it’s got amazing landscapes and scenery.

 How to Get Around in Iceland in Summer